West Park, Darlington: Artwork

 There are several pieces of art within the nature reserve.
 These include stone sculptures, Corten steel sculptures, and bridges.
 The artist is sculptor David Paton.

 The artwork was commissioned in parallel with poetry and verse, based on Darlington's agricultural and industrial heritage.
 This verse appears on some of the artwork throughout the park.
 The agriculturally based and railway-based street names used in West Park Village are also linked to the verse, being created by the same poet (W.N.
 Herbert) as part of the West Park development plan.

 West Park levy

 All properties within West Park Village pay a yearly levy.
 This funds further developments within the nature reserve, at a level above that which the Council contributes to other similarly sized parks.
-In 2022, the West Park Levy cost was £164.30 (reduced to £82.15 for properties paying by direct debit), with any yearly increase limited to being index linked.
+In 2022, the West Park Levy cost was £164.30 (reduced to £82.15 for properties paying by direct debit for a select few properties, most have to pay the full amount), with any yearly increase limited to being index linked.
 Commitment to pay the levy is written into the deeds of all West Park properties.
 The levy is not collected by Darlington Borough Council, but instead by an independent charitable organisation The West Park Levy Trust.
 The charity maintains the levy within a fund.
 Spending of the fund is determined entirely by a local steering group, who include nominated West Park residents.
-Residents are elected to the steering group from the Friends Of West Park residents' group.
+Residents are elected to the steering group from the Friends of West Park residents' group.